MatDagommer/reinvent4-interface/README.md

-# REINVENT GUI
+# REINVENT4 Interface

-Welcome to the REINVENT GUI project!
+Welcome to the REINVENT4 Interface project!

 This repository aims to create a minimalistic graphical user interface (GUI) for REINVENT users to easily set up and run experiments.
 REINVENT is a powerful tool for de novo molecular design, and this GUI will make it more accessible to researchers and scientists who prefer a visual approach to creating and managing their experiments.